 If you married a U.S. citizen or permanent residence, who helped you get lawful permanent residence (a green card) in the United States, you are on track to apply for U.S. citizenship yourself—perhaps in only three years rather than the usual five, if you married a U.S. citizen.

 But what happens if you get divorced after getting your green card?
-Many immigrants worry that this undercuts their basic green card eligibility, making them not only unable to pursue citizenship, but in danger of deportation.
+Many immigrants worry that this undercuts their basic green card eligibility, making them not only unable to pursue U,S, citizenship, but in danger of deportation.
 In most cases, such applicants have little or nothing to worry about.

 If you were hoping to get early citizenship after three years as the spouse of a U.S. citizen, understand that divorce will end that possibility.
 You have to remain married up until you actually get your citizenship, and you have to be living with your spouse three years before filing your citizenship application to qualify for early citizenship.
 But you can still apply after the usual five years.

 If married to a U.S. citizen, you probably spent two years as a "conditional resident," then had to submit proof of your real, ongoing marriage (along with Form I-751) in order to become a permanent resident.
 So U.S. Citizenship and Immigration Services (USCIS) has already reverified that your marriage was real.
 But when you apply for citizenship, your divorce might cause USCIS to again examine how real your marriage was.